-In the following analyses we make use of the cloud detection results of the MIPcloud processor (Spang et al., 2012) Version 1.2.0, a prototype processor originally developed during an ESA study on fast cloud processor products for MIPAS-Envisat (Spang et al., 2010a, 2010b).
-Various detection methods are applied in the processor, like the cloud index (CI) colour ratio

-- 5 approach (Spang et al., 2004) with constant and variable detection threshold values, as well as variable with latitude and altitude (Spang et al., 2012, Sembhi et al., 2012).
-In addition, a more sophisticated retrieval approach with simplified assumptions for the radiative transfer in clouds (Hurley et al., 2011) is implemented.
+In the following analyses we make use of the cloud detection results of the MIPclouds processor (Spang et al., 2012) Version 1.2.0, a prototype processor originally developed during an ESA study on fast cloud processor products for MIPAS-Envisat (Spang et al., 2010a, b).
+Various detection methods are applied in the processor, such as the cloud index (CI) colour ratio approach (Spang et al., 2004) with constant and variable detection threshold values, as well as being variable in latitude and altitude (Spang et al., 2012; Sembhi et al., 2012).
+In addition, a retrieval approach with simplified assumptions for the radiative transfer in clouds (Hurley et al., 2011) is implemented.
 The retrieval copes with the difficulty of using a 3 km vertical FOV to determine a more realistic cloud top height (CTH) inside the FOV.
-A step-like data processing approach of up to 5 methods was chosen for the MIPclouds processor to provide a summary CTH information with the best - 10 possible detection sensitivity (Spang et al., 2012).
-We use this approach for the detection of the first cloud affected spectrum in an altitude scan for starting with the PSC classification.
+A step-like data processing approach of up to five methods was chosen for the MIPclouds processor to provide summary CTH information with the best possible detection sensitivity (Spang et al., 2012).
+We use this approach for the detection of the first cloud-affected spectrum in an altitude scan for starting with the PSC classification.

-Figure 1 shows examples of PSC spectra measured by MIPAS and classified as ice, NAT and STS.
-The spectral resolution is reduced to 1.2 cm-1 by applying a Gaussian instrument line shape with corresponding width.
-The resulting resolution is usually sufficient to highlight differences in the continuum like emission of the different PSC types.
-Aerosol and cloud particles rarely

-15 produce sharp spectral features, and the strong spectral signature of NAT at 820 cm-1 is an exception (Spang and Remedios, 2003, Höpfner et al., 2006a).
+Figure 1 shows examples of PSC spectra measured by MI-PAS and classified as ice, NAT, and STS.
+The spectral resolution is reduced to $1.2 \text{ cm}^{-1}$ by applying a Gaussian instrument line shape with corresponding width.
+The resulting resolution is usually sufficient to highlight differences in the continuum-like emission of the different PSC types.
+Aerosol and cloud particles rarely produce narrow spectral features, and the strong spectral signature of NAT at $820 \text{ cm}^{-1}$ is an exception (Spang and Remedios, 2003; Höpfner et al., 2006a).

 The MIPAS detection sensitivity for clouds and aerosol is excellent.
-Due to the long limb path through the tangent height layer (i.e., ~400 km for a 3 km vertical FOV at 20 km altitude) the instrument integrates all scattered and emitted radiation from cloud particles of a large volume of air spread along the line of sight.
-Based on radiative transfer modelling, Spang et al. (2015)

-- 20 estimated the detection sensitivity of an IR limb sounder with respect to the ice water content (IWC) for cirrus clouds in the lowermost stratosphere.
+Due to the long limb path through the tangent height layer (i.e. ~ 400 km for a 3 km vertical FOV at 20 km altitude) the instrument integrates all scattered and emitted radiation from cloud particles of a large volume of air spread along the line of sight.
+Based on radiative transfer modelling, Spang et al. (2015) estimated the detection sensitivity of an IR limb sounder with respect to the ice water content (IWC) for cirrus clouds in the lowermost stratosphere.
 These conditions are transferable to ice PSCs in the polar vortices.
-A cloud layer with 1 km horizontal extent should be detectable with IWC > 0.3 mg/m3 (and therefore a 100 km extent with IWC > 0.003 mg/m3), if the vertical and cross-track direction of the FOV is completely filled by the cloud.
-This represents an extremely high detection sensitivity, even better than most of the current tropospheric cloud products of the CALIOP lidar, where most products typically are based - 25 on a 5 km horizontal averaging (Avery et al., 2012).
+A cloud layer with 1 km horizontal extent should be detectable with IWC > 0.03 mg m-3 (and therefore a 100 km extent with IWC > 0.003 mg m-3), if the vertical and cross-track direction of the FOV is completely filled by the cloud.
+This rep-